Tip: how to create workwear looks in summer?

 The kind of bracelets to favor to avoid sweating.

-Lots, lots, lots of style in one photo.
+Lots and lots and lots of style in one photo.

 Acetate can work very well in a workwear look.

-• the fedoras a little rinsed,
+• fedoras a little rinsed,

 • caps and trucker hats,